adamkewley/esp32ble/README.md

 # meg

-> Demo code for a bluetooth-powered EMG device
+> Demo code for a BLE-connected EMG device

 This is a collection of code for a ESP32 BLE device that: